 LED UV-A Inspection Lamps for MPI

 REL provides LED UV-A Inspection Lamps for FPI and MPI inspection testing.
-REL’S Glo-Black lights are portable or can be set up for booth lighting.
+REL’s Inspection Lamps are available in corded, battery powered, or overhead for booth lighting.

 Specifications of our Mag Particle Inspection Lamps:

-– Tests to comply with Rolls-Royce RRES 90061 Requirements
+– Tested & Complies with Rolls-Royce RRES 90061 Requirements

 – Serialized Certificate of Conformance